Thinking Of Living In Croatia – What You Need To Know Before You Move To Croatia

-- So much sunshine and generally great weather, even in winter time in many parts of the country
+- So much sunshine and generally great weather, even in wintertime, in many parts of the country

-- Croatia’s proximity to the rest of Europe is great for traveling
+- Croatia’s proximity to the rest of Europe is great for traveling.

 Cons Of Living In Croatia

 These are relative to where you’re from and your current expectations.
-For us they were and are;
+For us, they were and are;

 - Tough economic climate.
-Finding, and keeping work outside the summer season is very difficult
+Finding and keeping work outside the summer season is very difficult.

 - The cost of living (from a Croatian wage) is very high.
-If however, you have a foreign income or savings, then the cost of living is okay.
+If, however, you have a foreign income or savings, then the cost of living is okay.

 4 Quick And Simple Things You Need To Know If You’re Moving To Croatia

-Extra Tips For Moving To Croatia – Real Lessons Learned From 6 Years Of Living In Croatia
+Extra Tips For Moving To Croatia – Real Lessons Learned From 9 Years Of Living In Croatia

-Come between November and April when the tourism, and apartment money has been spent, and the weather is less than outstanding.
-Keep your eyes open, and be honest with yourself.
+Come between November and April when the tourism and apartment money has been spent, and the weather is less than outstanding.
+Keep your eyes open and be honest with yourself.

-Getting a Croatian visa
+Getting A Croatian Visa

 Oh god, what a head fuck.

-My recent trip there to inquire about getting my citizenship was met with a deathly look of disgust, the women at the counter had to ask a colleague what the process was – and all they could agree on was that I should just come back when it expires and see what the rules are then.
+My recent trip there to inquire about getting my citizenship was met with a deathly look of disgust; the women at the counter had to ask a colleague what the process was – and all they could agree on was that I should just come back when it expires and see what the rules are then.

 If you don’t speak Croatian, life will be tough.
 I know that everyone says that Croatians speak English – and they do, but not in all cases.

 You’ll be able to communicate with the majority of people that are younger than 40.
-But even then, maybe the doctor just will refuse, and you’ll find yourself explaining your symptoms with hand gestures.
+But even then, maybe the doctor will refuse, and you’ll find yourself explaining your symptoms with hand gestures.

 - Learn How To Speak Croatian Part 1